Do you remember Jimmy Altieri from Season One of The Sopranos?

 You could assume “Uncle Jimmy” is wired for sound while at Tony’s home.

-“You better lay low with that safe house money,” Jimmy tells Tony as Jimmy fiddles with the paper tag on Tony’s hot water heater.
+“You better lay low with that safe house money,” Jimmy tells Tony as he fiddles with the paper tag on Tony’s water heater.

 (The Soprano family basement hot water heater is a significant prop in the season three opener, “Mr. Ruggerio’s Neighborhood.”)